 Entry Name Possible Operands Comments Page SHUTDOWN_RESET_THRESHHOLD= s_r_t This value specifies the number of commands that must be successfully processed after an error induced shutdown before the logoff counter is reset.
-The $s_r_t$ must be >= 1.
+The s_r_t must be >= 1.
 A successfully processed command is one that does not result in a shutdown condition, but does not necessarily result in a zero return code.
 The minimum recommended value is 2; the maximum recommended value is 5.
-33 Notes: 1.
+30 Notes: 1.
 Shutdown events are handled in pairs.
 The first shutdown, or any odd numbered shutdown, causes a re-IPL, and the failing command is retried.
 The second shutdown, or any even numbered shutdown is probably the retry of the failing command.
 (The lower the value for the RESET threshold, the more likely this is true; a RESET value of 1 ensures this.)
 Even numbered shutdowns cause either a re-IPL or a LOGOFF after purging the command from the retry queue.
-2. After the specified number of shutdown events have occurred, a CP LOGOFF command is entered if running disconnected.
+After the specified number of shutdown events have occurred, a CP LOGOFF command is entered if running disconnected.
 If running connected, the system will continue to re-IPL.
 SORT_BY_DEVICE_ADDRESS= NO or YES The SORT_BY_DEVICE_ADDRESS value specifies whether or not the device statements in each user directory are maintained in sorted order by device address.
 Specifying YES increases the time and storage requirements for all updates to directory entries (either PROFILE or USER) containing device statements.
-30
+27 SORT_COMMENTS_WITH_STATEMENTS= NO or YES The SORT_COMMENTS_WITH_STATEMENTS value specifies whether comments in a directory with SYSAFFIN statements are kept with the statement they follow (YES) or whether they drop to the bottom of the directory entry (NO).
+For optimum performance and minimum directory size, specify NO. The default is YES, for minimum impact to customer supplied arrangement of data.
+This option has no affect on directory entries that do not contain a SYSAFFIN statement, where the action is always YES.
+27 SORT_DIRECTORY= NO or YES This value specifies whether the USER DIRECT file is to be maintained in sorted order.
+Specifying YES increases the time and storage requirements 27